-- Robbie and Bobby makes a reference in a short storyline where Robbie and Stephen Hawking switches brains.
+- Robbie and Bobby makes a reference in a short storyline where Robbie and Stephen Hawking switch brains.

-- Persona 3 FTW had a comic where the leads lamented over having to switch to the summer uniforms, followed by Fonzie jumping the shark.
+- Persona 3 FTW had a comic where the leads lament having to switch to the summer uniforms, followed by Fonzie jumping the shark.
 JC confirmed that he doesn't like the summer uniforms.
 Still doesn't.

-- In a similar fashion, episode 15 of Yu-Gi-Oh!
+- Episode 15 of Yu-Gi-Oh!
 The Abridged Series had this exchange at the end:

 - The Nostalgia Critic refers to it on occasion:

-- In the Rocky IV review, where a completely ridiculous robot that drives in is introduced as the Shark-Jumper 5000, and the introduction of Game Boy in the commentary for the Captain N: The Game Master review.
+- In the Rocky IV review, a completely ridiculous robot that drives in is introduced as the Shark-Jumper 5000.
+It appears again in the introduction of Game Boy in the commentary for the Captain N: The Game Master review.

-- Mentioned twice in the Independence Day review, although he didn't think the movie was good in the first place, so he was likely confusing the term for a Wall Banger.
+- Mentioned twice in the Independence Day review, although he didn't think the movie was good in the first place, so he was likely confusing the term for something else.

-- Bonus Stage: Joel exclaims "Come quick!
+- In one episode of Bonus Stage, Joel exclaims, "Come quick!
 We're about to travel over Shark World!
 I don't know why we haven't done this already."
 In another episode, Joel states that there are "some sharks [he] refuses to jump".